aimicrocot/microcot-preset/README.md

 ## Which models?

-╰►I consider it universal; tested on:
+╰► I consider it universal; tested on:

 — Gemini 2.5–3 Pro ~ best option, fixes censorship + the lion’s share of clichés and repetition